 It's even harder not to touch it.

 Which is why I recommend for those battling large debts to build up to a simple $1,000 emergency fund.
 This amount can help keep you on track in the event of (most) emergencies.
 Having a small e-fund set aside can give you peace of mind while you funnel the majority of your cash to debt payoff.
+If you really work at it and be patient with yourself, it's pretty easy to get to $1,000 either by cutting back, finding money in your budget, or picking up a side hustle.

 Once you've paid off debt, you can then work on getting to the recommended 6-9 months of expenses saved.
 Be gentle with yourself.
 A little bit set aside for a rainy day is better than nothing.